-The Authority has currently issued design and/or construction management contracts for the acoustical treatment of approximately 2,445 homes as part of its RATP.
-As referenced above, the RATP is funded by Airport Improvement Program ("AIP") grants2 from the federal government, the Authority's Passenger Facility Charge ("PFC")
+The Authority has completed design and/or construction of acoustical treatment for approximately 2,445 homes as part of its RATP.
+As referenced above, the RATP is funded by Airport Improvement Program ("AIP") grants2 from the federal government, the

 2 The federal AIP program is administered by the FAA and is intended to provide airports with grant funds for various FAA-approved programs.
 The Authority has received, as of the close of the 3nd quarter 2015, \$82,677,619 in AIP grants for acoustic treatment of homes of which \$9,659,010 was for the acoustic treatment of four schools.
 This level of grant commitment represents 80% AIP funding of the costs for insulating approximately 2,445 homes; additionally the authority insulated four schools.